The Ballad of Sam Winslow

 By the time he entered Harvard, Sam's athletic skills already qualified him to captain the freshman nine in the spring of 1882.
 Behind Sam's pitching, the freshman squad compiled a more-than-respectable record of 6 wins in their 8 games played.
 Based on his early signs of prowess, the varsity team called on Sam to pitch against the New York Metropolitans, a professional club, on May 30, 1882.
 Even though Harvard lost 12 - 4, Sam must have felt a foretaste of future glories as he pitched before a crowd at the New York Polo Grounds.

 Then in his sophomore year, Winslow was called to the varsity squad -- though primarily as a bench warmer.
 Sam would have needed his reserves of patience as pitching duties were apportioned among junior J.A.
 White ('84) and freshmen Nichols and Allen, who often played as a battery, exchanging pitching and catching roles.
-On the sidelines, it must have challenged Sam's patience to watch the freshmen Nichols and Allen pitch, as the 1883 nine scratched out a modest 12-15 record for the season.
+From the sidelines, Sam watched the freshmen Nichols and Allen pitch, as the 1883 nine scratched out a modest 12-15 record for the season.
 Of six games played against arch-rival Yale, the outmatched Crimson lost five and tied one.

 Winslow was called from the bench as the season drew to a close, winning 2 games and losing 3.
 He was chosen to pitch the final game of the year, an exhibition against Yale at Philadelphia for the holiday weekend of July 3, 1883 -- but the outcome was a disappointing 24 - 9 loss to their Eli rivals.